CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

   }
 ```

-Please note the absolute path style: `/public`.

 <div class="panel panel-warning">
   <div class="panel-heading">
     <h4>Warning:</h4>
   </div>
   <div class="panel-body">
-    <p>The change of the webroot will be rejected during the deployment if the target directory does not exist or is not a directory.</p>
+    <p>Please note the absolute path style: `/public`.
+The change of the webroot will be rejected during the deployment if the target directory does not exist or is not a directory.</p>
   </div>
 </div>